torvalds/linux/Documentation/userspace-api/media/v4l/pixfmt-indexed.rst

 In this format each pixel is represented by an 8 bit index into a 256 entry ARGB palette.
 It is intended for
 :ref:`Video Output Overlays <osd>` only.
-There are no ioctls to access the palette, this must be done with ioctls of the Linux framebuffer API.
+There are no ioctls to access the palette, this must be done with ioctls of the GNU/Linux framebuffer API.